papermerge/documentation/docs/contributor/docker.md

 ## Web App

-This is the simplest local dev scenario, you start docker compose file only with web app i.e. rest api server + ui.
+This is the simplest local dev scenario, you start docker compose file only with web app i.e. REST API server + ui.

 The go to the folder where source was cloned and create following docker compose file: